neopragma/cobol-unit-test/README.md

 TESTSUITE - Provides a description for a series of test cases.
 The description is echoed in the output from the test run.

 MOCK - declares a mock.
-Current version doesn't do anything with mocks.
-As a first step toward supporting mocks, the precompiler recognizes the MOCK keyword.
-This feature is currently under development.
-The initial focus is on mocking files in batch programs.
-Future plans include support for mocking EXEC CICS and EXEC SQL commands.
+Current version has very basic support for mocking batch file I/O. This feature is currently under active development.

 BEFORE-EACH, AFTER-EACH - the precompiler copies these statements into paragraphs that are performed at the start and end of each test case.